-Chinese hot and sour soup - starts with 5 tips to a delicious sour, spicy and savory soup followed by 7 recipes containing a variety of ingredients used frequently in this kind of soup.
+7 Chinese hot and sour soup recipes and 5 cooking tips to a delicious sour, spicy and savory soup.

 The Chinese hot and sour soup is a common homemade soup from the 四川 (si chuan) province in China.
 It became popular because it is a winner on all fronts.

 It has complex taste; sour, spicy and savory all at the same time.

 It has interesting texture; smooth, slightly thickened and crunchy

 It has a winning look; colourful with a tinge of gloss.